arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 }
 ```

 Now that you have successfully registered the user you can find that user in the InvestSuite Admin Console.
-Contact your representative to get credentials to access the Admin Console.
+Contact your representative or reach out to [api@investsuite.com](mailto:api@investsuite.com) to get credentials to access the Admin Console.
 Having provided the user’s name now comes in handy.

 ![InvestSuite Admin Console](../img/admin_console.png)